 Our Kara Best was recognised as a finalist in the 2019 Lawyers Weekly Women in Law Awards under the “Partner of the Year” category.
 As if that wasn’t impressive enough, she was also named on the Women Lawyers Association of Queensland “Inspo List” for 2020, in addition to being recognised across three categories in the Doyle’s Guide family law listings for 2020.

-We also celebrated the success of our Lynn Armstrong who was promoted to Special Counsel, Alecia Featherstone who was promoted to Senior Associate, Carla Franchina and John Patterson on their promotion to Associate, and Max Sutton, Kiara Greenway, and Samantha Chai on their promotion to Solicitor.
+We also celebrated the success of our Lynn Armstrong who was promoted to Special Counsel, Alecia Featherstone who was promoted to Senior Associate, and Max Sutton, Kiara Greenway, and Samantha Chai on their promotion to Solicitor.

 Connecting in a time of disconnect